priyatam/pie/README.md

 ## Why

-Building a Bootstrap based static site should be as simple as baking a frozen pie: Prepare, add recipes, and bake content together.
+Publishing a minimalist responsive site with Markdown content should be as simple as baking a frozen pie: Prepare, add recipes, and bake content together.

-## Api

-_prepare_
-> Prepare crust: prepare content in Markdown or Plain Text with YAML metadata.
-A content can be anything: blog, page, interactive search, live feed, etc.,

-_add_recipes_
-> Add templates with Mustache and themes with Bootstrap.

-_bake_
-> Compile content, logic, and styles into an index page with a router to navigate pages/content

-_serve_
-> Serve a single page to Github, Dropbox, or S3.

 ## Usage